Korving-F/doh-tunnel-dataset/README.md

 Two additional directories can be found:
 * suricata - Contains [Suricata](https://suricata.io/) logs produced from the pcap.</br> See also `suricata-logging.bash` and `suricata.yaml`.
-* ja3      - Exported JA3 signatures using [Wireshark's JA3 plugin](https://github.com/fullylegit/ja3).</br> See also the following commands and/or the two `ja3` scripts placed in the root of this repository.
+* ja3      - Exported JA3 signatures using a [Wireshark JA3 plugin](https://github.com/fullylegit/ja3).</br> See also the following commands and/or the two `ja3` scripts placed in the root of this repository.
     ```bash
     tshark -r filename.pcap -Y tls.handshake.type==1 -T fields -e ja3.hash
     tshark -r filename.pcap -Y tls.handshake.type==2 -T fields -e ja3s.hash